syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Unbound-Column.md

 ### Using QueryUnboundColumnValue event

-[QueryUnboundColumnValue](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryUnboundColumnValue_EV.html) event - This event is fired when value for the unbound column is queried.
-It provides the information about the cell triggered this event and hence you can set the desired value for the grid cells of the unbound column.
+[QueryUnboundColumnValue](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryUnboundColumnValue_EV.html) event is fired when value for the unbound column is queried.
+It provides the information about the cell that triggered this event and hence you can set the desired value for the grid cells of the unbound column.
 This event is triggered with [GridUnboundColumnEventsArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridUnboundColumnEventsArgs.html).

 `GridUnboundColumnEventsArgs` provides the following properties: